GarryM66/hello-world/README.md

 # hello-world
-I'm a business Central Developer  with 22 years experiant working with Navision, then Attain, NAV and now BC
+I'm a Business Central Developer with 22 years experience working with Navision, then Attain, NAV and now BC.